Jim O'Toole: Personal life

 O'Toole married Betty Jane Wall, his high school sweetheart, on July 2, 1960.
 They had 11 children.
+At the time of his death, O'Toole had 33 grandchildren.

 After his baseball career ended, O'Toole had a successful second career in Cincinnati real estate sales and remained active in the community, supporting charities and participating in local events including the 2015 St. Patrick's Day parade where he served as the grand marshal.

 O'Toole died on December 26, 2015, from cancer in Cincinnati, Ohio at the age of 78.